gabrielecruciani/SustainableQuiz/README.md

 This website is a project realized for Start2Impact University.

-The task was to create a web app react quiz to raise people's awareness of the environment.
+The task was to create a react quiz web app to increase people's awareness about pollution

 To meet the project's request and have an engaging, fun and competitive quiz, I implemented a points system that allows you to quantify knowledge regarding the topic.